Caprox-eu/Proxmox-Kubernetes-Engine/readme.md

 Cluster API is a project under the Cloud Native Computing Foundation (CNCF), strongly supported by the Kubernetes community and various vendors, including VMware, Apple, and NVIDIA.
 This project offers a unified way to create and manage Kubernetes clusters across different "providers," such as Proxmox or VMware.
 For instance, VMware heavily leverages Cluster API in its commercial product, Tanzu.

 Cluster API currently boasts over 30 infrastructure providers, with Proxmox being just one of them.
 In short, Cluster API provides a unified API and method for creating production-ready Kubernetes clusters across numerous providers.
 It has become, at least for me, the de facto standard for multi-cloud and on-premises Kubernetes deployments.

+In my opinion, they are a perfect match for a modern, open-source, Kubernetes-based private cloud.

 ## Roadmap
 [ ] Web-UI with [cyclops](https://github.com/cyclops-ui/cyclops)